dthpham/sminterpolate/docs/Setting-Up-OpenCL.md

 We're going to use version 15.9 as an example (`amd-catalyst-15.9-linux-installer-15.201.1151-x86.x86_64.zip`).

 Extract the driver package to a folder.
-Launch a terminal and `cd` into it and
+Launch a terminal, `cd` into it, and
 run:

 ```